panmat7/conv-file-quality-assurance/README.md

 ## 📄License

-This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE).

 ---